donaldp/formidablejs-nextjs-example/README.md

 Any endpoint added under `routes/api.imba` will be available at [http://localhost:3000/api/:endpoint](http://localhost:3000/api/:endpoint).

-To add a new Nextjs route, add a new endpoint under `routes/web.imba`:
+To add a new Next.js route, add a new endpoint under `routes/web.imba`:

 ```py
 Route.get '/about', do(request, reply\FastifyReply)